 Between June and November 1917 the Allied armies took part in several major battles, including Hill 70 and Passchendaele.
 In October George became ill with pneumonia and he was admitted to No. 11 (Harvard USA) General Hospital in Camiers.
 After recovering he spent several weeks at convalescent centres then at the Canadian Base Depot and it was early December before he rejoined his unit.
 Over the winter and spring the Canadians were holding a long section of the front line near Lens in France, and the big German offensive began in March.
 Railways were vital for moving troops, equipment and supplies as well as evacuating the wounded.

 In August 1918 George had 14 days leave in the UK and he was back in France at the end of the month for the final period of the war.
-The Armistice ended hostilities on 11 November and he returned to England with his unit in February 1919.
-He was assigned to the Canadian Railway Troops Depot for a few weeks before embarking for Canada on the SS Saturnia in late March.
-He arrived in St. John, New Brunswick on 10 April and was officially discharged on 13 April in Port Arthur.
+The Armistice ended hostilities on 11 November.
+His brother Matthew was serving in the British army and he died in the U.K. in December 1918.
+He’s buried in Wales.
+George returned to England with his unit in February 1919.
+He was assigned to the Canadian Railway Troops Depot for a few weeks before embarking for Canada on the Saturnia in late March.
+He arrived in St. John, New Brunswick on 10 April and was officially discharged three days later in Port Arthur.

 George had a long career with the Canadian Pacific Railway, retiring in April 1951 after 39 years of service.
 In May that year he and his wife made a trip back to the UK and they returned home in August.
 George was a member of the Brotherhood of Locomotive Firemen and Enginemen and a life member of the Fort William branch of the Canadian Legion.
 He sang in a choir for many years and belonged to the Men’s Club of St. Paul’s.
 He passed away in Fort William on 18 June 1962, at age 76, and he’s buried in Mountain View Cemetery.
-Emily Maud died in 1963.
+Also buried at Mountain View are his brother Samuel (1877-1942) and their oldest brother William who tragically was murdered in 1925.
+George’s wife Emily Maud died in 1963.

 By Becky Johnson